 If you aren't able to avoid catching a cold this season you'll need to be prepared for the inevitable (and annoying!) side-effect that comes with it: the chapped nose.
 Red, irritated nostrils make getting over the pesky illness even worse, but with the tips below you should be able to prevent, and even get rid, of the problem.

-- Choose your tissues wisely: Mostly, chapping is caused from excessive friction as your nose rubs up against that tissue.
+- Choose your tissues wisely: Chapping is caused from excessive friction as your nose rubs up against that tissue.
 Blot the tissue to your nose instead, and look for products containing lotion or with ultrasoft textures.
-There are also specially-designed tissues to help take the harshness out of nose-wiping, like Achooz saline nose wipes ($5 for a three-pack), which are formulated with aloe and vitamin E.
+There are also specially-designed tissues to help take the harshness out of nose-wiping, like Saline soothers nose wipes ($3), which are formulated with aloe, chamomile, and vitamin E.